SamuelDataE/Scraping_MortageInterestRate/01-Webscraper.io/1Webscraper.io_CreditSuisse.md

 <br><br><br><br>

 A window now opens and closes itself again after a few seconds.
 After that click on **refresh**.
 You will now see the data that has been downloaded.
 Make sure that they are complete and the duration and interest rates are in the last column.
-Be aware that only the first few lines of the dataset is displayed.
+Be aware that only the first few lines of the dataset are displayed.
 <br><br>
 ![Alt Image Text](./Images/WS_Setup317.png "Setup17")